 …

 Where each line specifies a frame number followed by the viewport setting for each video segment.
 The first line specifies “80 80 15 5” viewport setting for the frame period from POC 0 to POC 3, inclusive.
 The second line specifies “80 80 45 5” viewport setting for the second video segment from POC 4 to POC 7, inclusive.
 The last line specifies “80 80 60 5” viewport setting for the last video segment, from POC 8 to the end of the sequence.
 This dynamic viewport mode allows the user to render and write out a video sequence with dynamically changing viewport, thus simulating the viewing behavior of 360 video when the user changes the viewing angle by moving his/her head around wearing a HMD.

+Encoding with PCT360

+The PCT360 is integrated with the JEM-3.0 encoder.
+An example configuration file that can be used to perform encoding together with projection conversion is available in the directory “./cfg/ encoder_randomaccess_jvet10_360.cfg”.
+The configuration file parameter “SphereVideo” is used to indicate if the video needs projection conversion before encoding or not.
+If SphereVideo is equal to 1, then all projection conversion related parameters will be applied to calculate the projection format conversion output.
+Then, the converted frames are sent directly to JEM encoder.
+If SphereVideo is 0, then the input video is encoded without any projection conversion.

+SphereVideo : 1

 References